 In some of our Bridges cities, we have helped school districts for 25-30 years in their efforts to transition youth from special education programs to the workforce.
 Bridges provides services and interventions required by the Individuals with Disabilities Education Act (IDEA).

-Over 5,200 small and large employers trust us to find, screen, and train their entry-level workers.
+Close to 5,000 small and large employers trust us to find, screen, and train their entry-level workers.
 Almost every employer surveyed (98%) expresses satisfaction with our program participants and most (92%) say they are likely to hire from us again.
 Hiring managers trust that our Bridges participants are ready and motivated to work.
 Most report that our participants outperform other applicants in interviewing and interpersonal skills.